Use Liquibase to Safely Evolve Your Database Schema

 In this article, we illustrated several ways to use Liquibase and get to a safe and mature way of evolving and refactoring the DB schema of a Java app.

-The implementation of all these examples and code snippets is available over on GitHub.
+The implementation of all these examples and code snippets is available .